 Pregnancy comes with some serious changes, that one is a given.
 Still, the immune system undergoes more transformations and adjustments than you may have expected.
 Since during fetal development, it must protect both the mother and the growing baby, some parts of the systems are enhanced and others become slightly suppressed.
+Focusing on a healthy immune system has many benefits for you and baby.

 Pregnant women can often find themselves with increased susceptibility to certain pathogens, conditions, or infections during pregnancy, such as food poisoning.
 Does this sound familiar to you?
 Well, it might be time to start boosting the immune system, just hear me out.

 You definitely don’t want to risk suppressing your immune system further during pregnancy!
 This involves different health risks for your unborn child, as some infections could be transmitted from the expectant mother to the baby and attack the fetus.
 Some of the most common pathogens with high risk for transmission are HSV, whooping cough, toxoplasmosis, rubella, and chickenpox.
+Antibodies and white blood cells help with fighting infection.

 So, those were some examples of illness during pregnancy.
 Ready to know how to avoid catching them?
 Today’s post is all about the necessary steps you need to take in order to boost immunity during pregnancy and provide you and your unborn baby with sufficient protection.